How sharks could help fight COVID-19 virus, future coronaviruses - NewsBreak

 The three VNARs were also determined to be effective against SARS-CoV-1, which caused the 2003 outbreak of SARS.
 Shark VNARs were also able to neutralize WIV1-CoV, a variant currently found only in bats.

 According to the study, published in Nature Communications , one of the VNAR, 3B4, attached to a groove on the spike protein and blocked it from binding to the human cell.
 Researchers say this same groove is similar to other coronaviruses, including MERS.
-Where it binds does not change when it comes to variants, either, the study explains.New Year’s Eve celebrations impacted by omicron spread
+Where it binds does not change when it comes to variants, either, the study explains.FDA reportedly expected to approve boosters for 12 to 15 year-olds

 Another VNAR, 2CO2, appeared to lock the spike protein in an inactive form, researchers report.
 Where this VNAR binds, though, is altered in some of SARS-CoV-2’s variants.
 Researchers say they “do not have any structural data for the binding location” for the third VNAR, 4C10, but virus “mutations do not have a substantial effect” on its effectiveness.